 The is a global multi-stakeholder initiative to improve the transparency of development and humanitarian resources.
 At the heart is the IATI Standard, which is a set of rules and guidance for publishing useful development and humanitarian data in a machine-readable format.
 The IATI code list is available .

 The organisation that is principally responsible for delivering the activity, as reported to IATI.

-The DAC list of ODA Recipients shows developing countries and territories eligible for receiving Official Development Assistance.
+shows developing countries and territories eligible for receiving Official Development Assistance.
 The List presents countries and territories in groups: the Least Developed Countries, Other Low Income Countries, Lower Middle Income Countries and Territories, and Upper Middle Income Countries and Territories.
 The list is revised by the DAC every 3 years.

 The policy markers indicate to which degree an activity addresses certain cross-sectoral development-policy objectives.
 Is it a “principal”, “significant” or “not (yet) targeted” objective?
 The Rio and environment markers concern Environment, Biodiversity, Desertification, Climate change mitigation, and Climate change adaptation.
 There are also markers for Gender Equality, Participatory Development/Good Governance, Trade Development and Reproductive, Maternal, Newborn and Child Health.
 Markers give an indication of the policy objectives of the activity.
 The score “not targeted” means that the activity does not target that policy goal.
 If the activity has not been marked the field is left empty.